Please refer to the Ithaca College undergraduate and graduate catalogs for complete details of College policies.

 Incoming students -- For recommendations regarding summer course selection, first-time Ithaca College students who have been accepted for matriculation should contact the dean's office of the school to which they have been accepted.

 Extramural students -- Area residents and Ithaca College employees not in degree programs may seek academic advice from the director of Extended Studies.
-Due to recent changes in state licensing of online education we cannot accept online extramural students resident in Alabama, Louisiana, Massachusetts, Minnesota, New Mexico or South Dakota.
+Due to state licensing of online education we cannot accept online extramural students resident in Massachusetts.

 Drops and Withdrawals

 Students who need to drop a course should do so online using HomerConnect, the student information system, during the add/drop period.
-Students wishing to withdraw must obtain a withdrawal form from the registrar's office and submit it to the Office of Extended Studies for approval.
-Add/drop and withdrawal deadlines can be found on the summer sessions academic calendar.
+Extended Studies must approve all summer session late drops.
+Generally, late drops are not approved.
+Students wishing to withdraw must complete a Withdrawal Form and submit it to the Registrar's Office with all required approvals.
+Add/drop and withdrawal deadlines can be found on the relevant term's Academic Calendar.

 If a student drops or withdraws from a course offered during a five-week session, the following schedule applies: